ndcbe/controls/Syllabus.md

 1. What is the motivation and goal of the project?
 2. Is the project on schedule?
 What is the updated timeline?
 3. What do you need feedback or advice on?
 Are you stuck?

+During this update meeting, your team should be ready to present (e.g., brings a laptop) and at least one person should be the designated note taker and actively take notes.

 #### Group Presentation